-Mr. Gobert holds a Master of Business Administration (Finance) from McMaster University, a Bachelor of Science degree (Mathematics) from the University of Windsor, Ontario and a Chartered Financial Analyst designation.
+Mr. Gobert holds a Master of Business Administration (Finance) from McMaster University, a Bachelor of Science degree (Mathematics) from the University of Windsor and a Chartered Financial Analyst designation.

+Mr. Gobert is the Chair of the Compensation Committee and a member of the Audit Committee and Corporate Governance Committee.
+Mr. Gobert also previously served as a member of the Reserves Committee until May 2023.

-2022 AGM Voting Results: Votes For Votes Withheld 99,317,473 (89.51%) 11,636,160 (10.49%)
+2023 AGM Voting Results: Votes For 110,867,147 (98.97%) Votes Withheld 1.149.763 (1.03%)

-Paramount Board / Committee Participation 2022 Meeting Attendance

-Board of Directors 5/5 (100%)
+Board of Directors4/4 (100%)Audit Committee2/2 (100%)Compensation Committee (Chair)2/2 (100%)Corporate Governance Committee2/2 (100%)Reserves Committee2/2 (100%)

-Compensation Committee 2/2 (100%)

-Corporate Governance Committee 2/2 (100%)

-Reserves Committee 3/3 (100%)

-Paramount Holdings Other Public Board Directorships

-Common Shares (1) : 47,644 - \$1,317,357 Canadian Natural Resources Limited
+Paramount Holdings (1) Other Public Board Directorships Common Shares: 61.864 Canadian Natural Resources Limited

-Restricted Share Units (1) : 4,500 - \$124,425
+Restricted Share Units: 3,000

 Options: 60,000

-Minimum Share Ownership (2) : Attained
+Minimum Share Ownership: Attained